-Ground lease rent is normally calculated using a graduated rate formula that increases the percentage rent as increased levels of gross revenue are earned by the Company.
-The federal government waived the ground rent requirements for the period from March 2020 to December 2021.
-In 2022, WAA incurred rent expense of \$8.8 million.
+Ground lease rent is calculated using a graduated rate formula that increases the percentage rent as increased levels of gross revenue are earned by the Company.
+Ground lease rent paid to the Government of Canada in 2023 was \$12.8 million and represents an increase of \$4.0 million over 2022.